-abla While going down a hill
+▽ While going down a hill

-When descending a steep hill, depressing the brake

-pedal will cause the transmission to downshift to 4th or 3rd gear, thus applying engine braking.
+When you are descending a hill or any other slope while braking with the "SPORT" mode selected, the transmission may downshift to 4th or 3rd gear depending on how hard you depress the brake pedal, causing engine braking to work.
 Reacceleration for a short time will cause the transmission to upshift normally.